Almazbek Atambayev: Foreign policy with European Union

 Kyrgyzstan also received GSP+ status with European Union under Almazbek Atambayev in 2015.
 To retain GSP+ status, Kyrgyzstan must comply with 27 international conventions.
 7 of them relate to human rights - protecting the rights of children, eliminating discrimination against women and minorities, protecting freedom of speech, freedom of assembly, the right to a fair trial, ensuring the independence of the judiciary, as well as economic, cultural and social rights.

-In early 2012 Atambayev travelled to Moscow, where in his meeting with Medvedev he called for the $15 million owed by Russia to Kyrgyzstan for their use of the Kant airbase.

-In 2013, he launched a tirade against the United Kingdom, accusing it undermined democracy by allowing a Bakiyev's son, Maxim to live in London:
+In 2013, he launched a tirade against the United Kingdom, accusing it undermined democracy by allowing Bakiyev's son, Maxim to live in London:

+Foreign policy with CIS countries

 In February 2015, tension with Belarus arose over the death of Almanbet Anapiyaev, aged 41, whose death Atambayev blamed solely on former Security Service chief Janish Bakiyev, who was being sheltered in Minsk alongside his father.
 The Belarusian Foreign Ministry responded by saying that it "makes no sense" to comment on his statement.

-In May 2015, during a Victory Day meeting of CSTO leaders in Moscow, Atambayev took part in an argument with President Islam Karimov over who was being more patriotic during the 70th anniversary celebrations.
-Later that year, he met with supreme leader Ayatollah Ali Khamenei in Iran, where he condemned American sanctions on the country, saying to Khamenei that "With its 200-year history, America wants to impose its will on a country like Iran that has a five-thousand-year history and civilization, but this is not possible."
+In May 2015, during a Victory Day meeting of CSTO leaders in Moscow, Atambayev took part in an argument with President Islam Karimov over the issue of water resources of Central Asia.
+Later that year, he met with supreme leader Ayatollah Ali Khamenei in Iran underlining that "Iran and Kyrgyzstan are two brotherly nations with a common religion, history and culture and there is a spirit of pursuing freedom and independence among both nations."

-During the Kyrgyz presidential election in 2017, Atambayev accused Kazakhstan of sponsoring Ömürbek Babanov, who was one of the presidential candidates.
+During the 2017 Kyrgyz presidential election, Atambayev accused Kazakhstan of sponsoring Ömürbek Babanov, who was one of the presidential candidates.
 He also accused Kazakhstan officials for being corrupt by looting the pensioners income.
-On 9 October 2017, Atambayev announced that he wouldn't attend the CIS heads of state summit in Sochi, which would have required the Kyrgyz leader to meet president of Kazakhstan, Nursultan Nazarbayev.
+On 9 October 2017, Atambayev announced that he wouldn't attend the CIS heads of state summit in Sochi, which would have required the Kyrgyz leader to meet Kazakh president Nursultan Nazarbayev.
 That same month, he visited the Uzbek capital of Tashkent in a breakthrough visit for a Kyrgyz leader.